iterative/ldb-resources/README.md

 | Add 100 objects by ML query: | `$  ldb add gs://iterative/COCO-3K —-ml clip ~= "dog dance" --num 100` |
 | Check the status of a staged dataset | `$  ldb list`|

-At this point, our virtual dataset in the workspace consists of all cat images from ImageNet, randomly sampled images from COCO, and ten images that mostly resemble dancing dogs from OpenImage.
+At this point, our workspace holds membership info for all cat images from ImageNet, randomly sampled images from COCO, and ten images that mostly resemble dancing dogs from OpenImage.
 Once this dataset is ready, it can be instantiated (materialized) in the desired output format to train the model.

 ### Instantiation